 Running the numbers on a subject property has just as much to do with objective cash flow as it does with the amount you deem necessary.
 If for nothing else, managing a passive income portfolio is intended to provide a stream of income capable of maintaining the lifestyle you deem important.
 In other words, the right passive income portfolio will generate the amount of income you need to maintain the lifestyle you desire.
 With numbers in hand, you will have an official goal to shoot for.

-In following these steps, you will have an idea of the amount of money you need to live comfortably and the amount of properties it will take to maintain said lifestyle.
+In following these steps, you will have an idea of the amount of money you need to live comfortably and the number of properties it will take to maintain said lifestyle.
 However, it is important to note that the research you have conducted up to this point is just the beginning.
 Now it is important to implement all that you have learned to maximize your retirement investments.

 There are several ways to start a passive income portfolio, but I am confident one holds an advantage over all others: multiunit properties.
 I am convinced that the easiest way to start your own passive income portfolio is to invest in a multifamily unit you intend to live in yourself.
 No other way, at least that I am aware of, will allow you to get into a property with less risk and upfront costs.

-Consider this; acquiring a two unit property will simultaneously give you a place to live and an additional unit to rent out.
+Consider this; acquiring a two-unit property will simultaneously give you a place to live and an additional unit to rent out.
 This method significantly reduces the expenses that may be asked of you.
-Instead of accounting for the costs of two separate properties, you only have to worry about one roof, one yard and probably one plumbing/electrical system.
+Instead of accounting for the costs of two separate properties, you only have to worry about one roof, one yard, and probably one plumbing/electrical system.
 While the consumption will probably be double that of a single household, the maintenance will not.
 In fact, the maintenance will probably be no different than if you were living in your own detached home.

 What’s more, it is entirely possible for the additional unit you are renting out to pay down your entire mortgage, if not more so.
 In the right market, investors can very easily have their monthly mortgage premiums paid off by the subsequent unit they rent out.
 That said, committing to a multiunit rental property is typically the best way for investors to start a passive income portfolio.

 A passive income portfolio of performing real estate assets has become synonymous with today’s greatest retirement strategies.
 If for nothing else, the passive returns on a well-managed rental property have proven they can support investors through their golden years.
-However, real estate isn’t the only passive investment capable of building a retirement savings.
+However, real estate isn’t the only passive investment capable of building retirement savings.
 There are several more options awarded to investors, not the least of which include:

 Few things epitomize the pinnacle of a real estate investor’s career more so than a properly performing passive income portfolio.
 Not only does building a passive income portfolio set one up for a more comfortable retirement, but it also awards savvy investors the ability to enjoy financial freedom.
 That said, the sooner investors can start building a rental portfolio, the better.
+Passive investments have a way of compounding themselves for decades, and those who start now will be happy they did.
+The sooner investors can set up a balanced passive income portfolio, the better their retirement will start to look.